Garlic Head

 Tips for Making Pasta Without Actual Cream

 In this recipe, we boil de-kerneled corncobs to create an extra-starchy and flavorful pasta cooking water.
-Boiling corncobs helps release their natural starch into the cooking water, this and contributes a stickier texture when added to the final pasta dish.
-As a bonus, it provides another layer of sweet, summer-y corn flavor.
+Boiling corncobs helps release their natural starch into the cooking water, which and contributes a stickier texture when added to the final pasta dish.
+As a bonus, it provides another layer of sweet, summery corn flavor.

 How to Choose the Best Ears of Corn for Pasta